AlteredM1nd/gw2-reshade-eloras-personal-presets/README.md

    - Click `Finish`.

 2. **Copy the Preset**
-   - Place `Elora's Personal Presets - Standard - First Person Photos.ini` and `Elora's Personal Presets - Standard - Third Person Photos.ini` into your Guild Wars 2 game folder (`C:\Program Files\Guild Wars 2` (default path)). (not required if you selected my .ini files in the first step)
+   - Place `Elora's Personal Presets - Photo Mode - First Person.ini` and `Elora's Personal Presets - Photo Mode - Third Person.ini` into your Guild Wars 2 game folder (`C:\Program Files\Guild Wars 2` by default).
+For gameplay, use `Elora's Personal Presets - Always On - High - DOF.ini` or `Elora's Personal Presets - Always On - High - No DOF.ini` as appropriate.
+(Not required if you selected my .ini files in the first step)

 3. **Add Required Shaders**
    - Ensure all required .fx files (see above) are in your `reshade-shaders\Shaders` folder. (not required if you installed them in the first step)